anthony-tresontani/methodic-python/TDD.rst

      self.assertEquals( my_function(2), 20)

-Can't keep anymore your weak implementation, have to write a test now.
+Can't keep anymore your weak implementation, have to write real solution.
 For a pure TDD point of view, there is two cons:
 1. Your work with a RED bar.
 2. Code duplication is test.

+My advice is to remove the second test when you get the final GREEN bar.

 But the process is easier and scalable.
-The more complex your problem is, the more triangularisation you can use.
+The more complex your problem is, the more effective triangularisation is.

 `obvious implementation`

 Sometimes, it's just so easy than doing it in one step is just obvious.
 Take care using this method.

+Ok, but what if I have a third party application and I should connect to a remote server to test my client code.
+Mock it!

 Fake the world
 --------------